-With immersive audio and 3D graphics, gaming environments have become extremely rich in motivations.
+With immersive audio and 3D graphics, gaming environments have become extremely rich in motivation.
 Therefore, it can rightly be said that going through and playing different video games can positively affect memory in everyday life.

 Juggling between the video games universe helps you gain skills that will make you a master in juggling between multiple goals and tasks.
 This will be a major exercise for your brain, which will also help in controlling spatial memory.

 There is no other activity better than a video game to improve strategy and problem-solving skills.
 There are reasons why video games are considered valuable learning tools for teens and kids.